Skip to main content

-Paul Barrett and Elsa Cloutier, two of the participating young dancers took the time to share her experience of the programme and their time in the USA.
-Find out how SB Youth Exchange has prepared them for a career in the dance industry whilst meeting dancers from all over the world.
+Gabriella Báglio, one of our Youth Exchange dancers took the time to share her experience of the programme and her time at ImPulsTanz.
+Find out how Youth Exchange has prepared her for a career in the dance industry whilst meeting dancers from all over the world.

 Getting Into Youth Exchange